Petro yields on tariffs to Ecuador after CAN call

 The tariff that lasted less than a social media trend 😂

-It seems Petro's trade policy follows the rhythm of a TikTok video: it appears, causes a stir, and disappears without warning.
+It seems Petro's trade policy follows the pace of a TikTok video: it appears, causes a stir, and disappears without warning.
 First, he imposes tariffs with a serious face, and now he removes them like deleting a controversial tweet.
 At least Ecuadorian exporters didn't have time to get bored between the rise and fall of the tax.